Some links on this page are affiliate links. See full disclosure in the page footer.

 Oprah Winfrey

 Starting from humble beginnings in rural Mississippi, Oprah Winfrey built a media empire by relentlessly pursuing her vision.
-After launching “The Oprah Winfrey Show” in 1986, she grew it into one of the highest-rated TV programs in history.
+After “The Oprah Winfrey Show” entered national syndication in 1986, it became the highest-rated talk show in television history.

-Despite facing racial and gender barriers, Oprah invested heavily in herself and her content, proving that betting on authenticity and connection can create lasting influence and wealth.
+Despite facing racial and gender barriers, Oprah kept betting on herself and her voice, proving that authenticity and conviction can build lasting influence.

 Sara Blakely